wedata/wedata.github.io/README.md

 1. Create a new repository for the new database in your GitHub
 1. Add the above repository as a remote origin (`git remote add origin <git-url>`)
 1. Push it (`git push origin master`)

-### Step 3: Let us know

-1. Let us know to fork it back into wedata (Open an issue [here](https://github.com/wedata/wedata.github.io/issues))
-1. We will add you to our team as a collaborator